Bradley leads UAPB against Alabama State - WTOP News

 Montgomery, Alabama; Monday, 7 p.m.
 EST

-BOTTOM LINE: UAPB faces Alabama State after Doctor Bradley scored 30 points in UAPB’s 89-79 loss to the Alabama A&M Bulldogs.
+BOTTOM LINE: UAPB visits Alabama State after Doctor Bradley scored 30 points in UAPB’s 89-79 loss to the Alabama A&M Bulldogs.

 The Hornets have gone 3-0 at home.
-Alabama State allows 79.5 points and has been outscored by 2.6 points per game.
+Alabama State has a 4-8 record in games decided by 10 points or more.

-The Golden Lions are 0-1 against SWAC opponents.
-UAPB gives up 92.6 points to opponents while being outscored by 17.6 points per game.
+The Golden Lions are 0-1 against conference opponents.
+UAPB is sixth in the SWAC with 21.9 defensive rebounds per game led by Robert Lewis averaging 5.0.

-Alabama State’s average of 9.6 made 3-pointers per game is 1.0 fewer made shot on average than the 10.6 per game UAPB allows.
-UAPB averages 7.9 made 3-pointers per game this season, 0.2 fewer makes per game than Alabama State allows.
+Alabama State is shooting 41.7% from the field this season, 8.0 percentage points lower than the 49.7% UAPB allows to opponents.
+UAPB has shot at a 46.8% rate from the field this season, 1.2 percentage points greater than the 45.6% shooting opponents of Alabama State have averaged.

-The Hornets and Golden Lions meet Monday for the first time in SWAC play this season.
+The Hornets and Golden Lions square off Monday for the first time in conference play this season.

-TOP PERFORMERS: Tyler Mack is shooting 40.6% from beyond the arc with 2.0 made 3-pointers per game for the Hornets, while averaging 6.6 points.

-Caleb Jones is shooting 39.6% from beyond the arc with 1.6 made 3-pointers per game for the Golden Lions, while averaging 7.2 points.
+Caleb Jones averages 1.6 made 3-pointers per game for the Golden Lions, scoring 7.2 points while shooting 39.6% from beyond the arc.

 LAST 10 GAMES: Hornets: 3-7, averaging 73.6 points, 28.4 rebounds, 11.2 assists, 7.1 steals and 3.1 blocks per game while shooting 40.3% from the field.
 Their opponents have averaged 81.5 points per game.